 There may need to be some lifestyle changes made at this time to increase your chances of conceiving and having a healthy baby down the road.
 Adequate exercise and a balanced diet are important factors to evaluate.

-You would want to begin prenatal vitamins and remove things such as:
+It is recommended to begin taking prenatal vitamins and stop using substances such as:

-If you are taking prescription drugs you need to check with your health care provider to see if these are safe to use during pregnancy.
-For more information on nutrition during your pregnancy, please see our information on pre-conception nutrition.
+If you are taking prescription drugs, check with your health care provider to see if such medication is safe to take during pregnancy.
+For more information on nutrition during pregnancy, please see our information on pre-conception nutrition.

 The most important thing you can do right now is to act in the way you would if you already knew you were pregnant.
 Since it can be weeks before you know if conception has occurred, this will protect both you and your future baby from any substances or activities that could cause problems.

-Many times the male partner does not feel that he has any role at this time.
-However, your health and lifestyle can also affect your future baby.
-You may need to evaluate your nutrition, medication intake, and habits such as smoking, using alcohol, or any type of drugs.
-Men can also benefit from taking prenatal vitamins or another type of vitamin supplement during the preconception time.
+Many times the male partner does not feel he has a role in a potential pregnancy at this time.
+However, his health and lifestyle can also affect your future baby.
+He may need to evaluate his nutrition, medication intake, as well as habits like smoking, and using drugs or alcohol.